JeanKossaifi/Report/Implementation/improving.rst

 Improving prox p=1 and q=2
 ==========================

+Similarly, we improved this proximity operator.

-Version that creates a new array and fill it :
+In particular, we created a version that **creates a new array and fill it** :

 .. code::